Lampyris raymondi: Description

 Lampyris raymondi can reach an adult size of about 20 mm.
 This insect presents a conspicuous sexual dimorphism.
 The females generally are longer than males (up to 25mm in length).
 They are larviform, do not have wings and produce a continuous glow ("glowworms").
 They use their bioluminescence to attract mates.
 The males are winged, elytra are brown, with a yellow border on the elytral suture.
 Pronotum is slightly more elongated.
 The abdomen is yellowish, with a very convex last dorsal segment.

-The body of the larvae is composed by 12 bright black segments.
-It shows two whitish or pale pink spots at the rear edge of each segment, with four spots on the first segment (corresponding to the pronotum).
-It can be easily distinguished from Lampyris noctiluca, that has just two spots on the first segment.
+The bodies of the larvae are composed of 12 bright black segments.
+They show two whitish or pale pink spots at the rear edge of each segment, with four spots on the first segment (corresponding to the pronotum).
+They can be easily distinguished from Lampyris noctiluca, which have just two spots on the first segment.
 In spring these predatory larvae can often be seen on paths in daylight.